 The Silver Elks Tooth

-The high Rockies stretched before Owen Callister, bathed in the golden glow of late autumn.
+They stretched before Owen Callister, bathed in the golden glow of late autumn.
 The aspens, their leaves trembling in the light breeze, flickered like living flame against the deep blue sky.
 The air was crisp, carrying the scent of pine, damp earth, and the fading memory of summer.
 It was the season when the land holds its breath before the long sleep of winter.

 For three days, he had tracked the great bull elk, moving as a shadow through the wilderness.
 No rifle, no scope, no carbon-fiber arrow shafts.
 Just a longbow carved from yew, strung with hand-wound sinew, and the patience of a man who no longer needed to prove anything to anyone.

 Around his neck, resting just over his sternum, hung a pure silver talisman—a cast of an elk’s tooth, detailed and luminous, warm where it touched his skin.
 It was made from .999 fine silver, hand-forged by a quiet silverworker known as Cool Bob—Grandmaster artisan and mystic of the mountain.
 Bob had once told him, “This tooth—echoed in silver—is not just a charm.
 It’s an agreement.
 Between you, the land, and what walks upon it.”
+And every agreement comes with its own price.

 Every step Owen took was deliberate.
 At this altitude, each breath was shallow, sharp.
 His legs burned, not just from the long trek over scree and talus, but from the lack of oxygen.
 The mountain demanded a price, and he paid it in sweat, ache, and solitude.